Skip to content

 The Legendary Coffee Beans: Mikado’s Sourcing & Selection

 Not all coffee beans are created equal—and Mikado Coffee knows it well.
 Sourcing only premium, single-origin beans, Mikado ensures that every sip is a reflection of quality and tradition.
-Their most famous offering, Mandheling from Sumatra, carries a rich, earthy depth that sets it apart.
+They have been sourcing coffee beans from around the world-for example, Mandheling from Sumatra and beans from a Mexican farm they've partnered with since 1975 These premium beans , carries a rich, earthy depth that sets it apart.

 But the secret isn’t just in the beans—it’s in the roast.
 Unlike mass-produced coffee, Mikado roasts in small batches, preserving the beans’ natural flavors and textures.
 Each cup is more than just coffee; it’s a journey from the farm to the cup, brewed with passion and expertise.